emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The max allowed queue length before switching to sync mode.
+The maximum allowed queue length, after which the log handler switches to synchronous mode.

-Log overload protection parameter.
-If the message queue grows larger than this value the handler switches from anync to sync mode.
+This is a log overload protection parameter.
+If the message queue length exceeds this value, the handler will switch from asynchronous mode to synchronous mode.

 ### log.drop_mode_qlen